 Kroka Principles

-Barefoot walking is permitted
+Barefoot walking is encouraged

 Sustainable practices are incorporated into every aspect of our organization